Lebanon Emergency Appeal

 people reached with water and hygiene assistance

-people reached with humanitarian assistance
+people reached with food aid

-people reached with shelter, protection and food
+people reached with shelter and protection

 $45